-Construction of plasmids for phenotypic complementation- The waaG gene of E. coli O157:H7 was amplified by PCR using 4304-WT genomic DNA and the two primers called WG24-Kpn (forward: GACAGGTACGTCGTTATGGTACCTGCTTTTTG WG24-H3 and) (reverse: CTTTACCGCGCCAAAGCTTGGCAAACGGCTC), and then cloned into an arabinose-inducible pBAD24 expression vector digested with KpnI and HindIII.
-The insertion was verified by agarose gel electrophoresis and the construct was named pWG24.
-Also, the galU gene of E. coli O157:H7 was amplified by PCR using 4304-WT genomic DNA and the two primers called GalU-H3 (forward: TGCATTACAAGCTTATGTCGGCTGG) and GalU-Sal (reverse: GTCGATTGGTCGACGCCGTTTCGTG).
-The 1.1 kb amplicon including the endogenous promoter region was digested with HindIII and SalI, inserted into pACYC184 digested with the same restriction enzymes, and the resulting plasmid was named pGU184.
-The pagP gene of E. coli O157:H7 was amplified by a high fidelity PCR using genomic DNA and the two primers called Pag24-Kpn (forward: TGGTCACAAATGGTACCGAGTAAATATGTCG) and Pag24-H3 (reverse: GAAGTTACTAAAGCTTCATTTGTCTCAA).
-The approximately 600 bp amplicon was digested with KpnI and HindIII, and cloned arabinose-inducible into an pBAD24 expression vector digested with KpnI and The insertion was verified by HindIII. agarose gel electrophoresis and the construct was named pEP24.
+Construction of Plasmids for Phenotypic Complementation- The waaG gene of E. coli O157:H7 was amplified by PCR using 4304-WT genomic DNA and the two primers called WG24-Kpn (forward, GACAGGTACGTCGTTATGGTACCTGC-TTTTTG) (where underlined italics identify restriction sites)

+and WG24-H3 (reverse, CTTTACCGCGCCAAAGCTTG-GCAAACGGCTC) and then cloned into an arabinose-inducible pBAD24 expression vector digested with KpnI and HindIII.
+The insertion was verified by agarose gel electrophoresis, and the construct was named pWG24.
+Also, the galU gene of E. coli O157:H7 was amplified by PCR using 4304-WT genomic DNA and the two primers called GalU-H3 (forward, TGCATTA-CAAGCTTATGTCGGCTGG) and GalU-Sal (reverse, GTC-GATTGGTCGACGCCGTTTCGTG).
+The 1.1-kb amplicon, including the endogenous promoter region, was digested with HindIII and SalI and inserted into pACYC184 digested with the same restriction enzymes, and the resulting plasmid was named pGU184.
+The pagP gene of E. coli O157:H7 was amplified by a high fidelity PCR using genomic DNA and the two primers called Pag24-Kpn (forward, TGGTCACOAAATGGTAC-CGAGTAAATATGTCG) and Pag24-H3 (reverse, GAAGT-TACTAAAGCTTCATTTGTCTCAA).
+The ~600-bp amplicon was digested with KpnI and HindIII and cloned into an arabinose-inducible pBAD24 expression vector digested with KpnI and HindIII.
+The insertion was verified by agarose gel electrophoresis, and the construct was named pEP24.
 LPS samples were prepared from the bacterial transformants carrying pEP24 cultured on LB plates containing 0.2% arabinose for the induction of expression of the cloned $pagP{O157}$ gene.
-Plasmid pACPagPSer77Ala was prepared by site directed mutagenesis as described previously (31), except using pACPagP as template.
+Plasmid pACPagPSer77Ala was prepared by site-directed mutagenesis, as described previously (31), except using pACPagP as a template.
 Plasmid pAA101 containing the galETK genes was obtained and used for complementation of 4304-DM (41).
-Exogenous Gal (final conc.
-0.5%) was added into LB agar plates, and used for culturing derivatives of 4304-DM.
+Exogenous Gal (final concentration 0.5%) was added into LB agar plates and used for culturing derivatives of 4304-DM.